riesenia/cakephp-duplicatable/README.md

 * *contain* - set related entities that will be duplicated
 * *includeTranslations* - set true to duplicate translations
 * *remove* - fields that will be removed from the entity
 * *set* - fields that will be set to provided value or callable to modify the value.
-If you provide a callable, it will take the current value as the only argument
+If you provide a callable, it will take the entity being cloned as the only argument
 * *prepend* - fields that will have value prepended by provided text
 * *append* - fields that will have value appended by provided text
 * *saveOptions* - options for save on primary table